yhau1989/JavaScript-BackEnd-Test-Apply-Digital/README.md

 1. Use Node.js v22
 2. Run `yarn install`
 3. Create and fill the `.env` file with the information received in the mail
+4. Run `yarn lint`
-4. Run `yarn test:cov`
+5. Run `yarn test:cov`
-5. Run `yarn start:dev`
+6. Run `yarn start:dev`
-6. Import Postman configuration received in the mail
+7. Import Postman configuration from
-7. Happy testing API 🙂
+8. Happy testing API 🙂

 ## Docker